kishankumar8/Manupulation_on-Dataset/README.md

 # Manupulation_on-Dataset .

-In this repo i upload my manupulation work on dataset using pandas  #pd .
+In this repository i upload my manupulation work on dataset using pandas  #pd .

 #  uses of this repo